eludris/eludris/docs/src/content/extra/detailed.md

 Eludris uses JWT tokens to authenticate users.
 These tokens are required for nearly every interaction.
 Trying to connect to the Gateway or interact with the API?
 You'll need a token!
+The JWT tokens used within our services use a cryptographically secure pseudo-random string with a randomly generated HC128 string as a secret.

 If you wish to get a new token, send an HTTP request to `/auth` with your email and password.